 It’s important to choose a reliable telecommunications provider for your solution.
 You can chat with Telstra to organise a tailored plan to suit your company (or another provider if you wish).

 Keeping tabs on user access to work apps and systems from mobile devices can be really complex if you’re trying to do it by yourself.
-That’s why solutions like Azure Active Directory from Microsoft and AWS Identity and Access Management exist.
+That’s why solutions like Azure Active Directory and Microsoft Intune exist.

 If you’re interested in user management solutions for mobile devices and would like an overview and evaluation of what’s going to work for your business, then make sure to get in touch with us.